RealWired/codegolf-interview-challenge/README.md

 4. Require understanding of context-dependent transformations
 5. Include elements that need human creativity to interpret

 Feel free to paste them into any LLM you like, but it's going to be obvious on your second week if you did, isn't it?
-The idea here is fun.
+The idea here is *fun*.
 There aren't any "right" answers.
 Only the answer *you* come up with as an *individual*.

 ## Guidelines